The64thGamer/cheeseepedia/content/wiki/january-2009-show.md

 ## Studio C DVD #3

-DVD #3 is a DVD used for Studio C showtapes when the main show is too big to feature all lives.
-So a third DVD is installed with the show to bring the normal amount.
+DVD #3 is a DVD used for Studio C showtapes when the main show is too big to feature all live shows.

 - Studio C Diagnostics
 - Birthday Extravaganza w/ 5 Minute Countdown